Sology/maily_herald/README.md

 * Designed for Ruby on Rails
 * Self-hosted
 * Seamless and flexible integration
+* Asynchronous processing
+* Individual delivery scheduling
 * Great both for developers (API) and end-users (Web UI)
+* Ad-hoc email templating using [Liquid](http://liquidmarkup.org/) syntax
 * Three different mailing types
+* User-friendly subscription management i.e. via automatic & personal opt-out links
 * Correspondence logging
-* User-friendly subscription management ie. via automatic & personal opt-out links
-* Individual delivery scheduling
-* Asynchronous processing
 * Mailing conditions

-* Ad-hoc email templating using Liquid syntax
+## Development state

+MailyHerald is relatively young piece of software and can't be considered stable.
+Although it has been deployed to few production environments for quite some time now, we can't guarantee it will suite your needs too.

+If you decide to use it, please tell us what you think about it, post some issues on GitHub etc. We're waiting for your feedback.

+Here are some things we would like to implement in the future:

+* better mailing scheduling,
+* message analytics,
+* link tracking,
+* better Web UI,
+* _put your beloved feature here_.

 ## How it works